iaincollins/icarus/README.md

 _ICARUS Terminal is a free, immersive, context-sensitive companion app and second screen interface for the game [Elite Dangerous](https://www.elitedangerous.com/)._

-You can run ICARUS Terminal in a native window, on multiple windows/displays, as an overlayed window in top of the game if playing with a VR headset or on an ultra-wide display or connect remotely in a browser from another computer/tablet/phone/other device (e.g. Andriod Phone, Amazon Fire Tablet); the UI is specifically designed to adapt the layout of panels to both landscape and portrait displays both large and small as well as being fully scalable.
+You can run ICARUS Terminal in a native window, on multiple windows/displays, as an overlayed window in top of the game if playing with a VR headset or on an ultra-wide display or connect remotely in a browser from another computer/tablet/phone/other devices (e.g. Chromebook, Android Phone/Tablet, Amazon Fire Tablet); the UI is specifically designed with touch screen devices in mind and to adapt the layout of panels to both landscape and portrait displays both large and small.

-ICARUS Terminal includes integrations with services like [EDSM](https://www.edsm.net), [EDDB](https://eddb.io/) and [INARA](https://inara.cz/).
-Data such as your current in-game location, cargo, etc. may be sent to them order to render information in the interface, but this does not include personally identifiable information (e.g. commander name or ship name).

 <p align="center">⚠️ ICARUS Terminal is currently in early access.</p>